In a special seasonal podcast, the team members are quizzed on the news stories and major product reviews of 2013.

 - Housing benefit is abolished completely.
 The money is invested to build new, affordable housing, where benefits to rent the properties are not required as they will be affordable to someone on minimum wage

 - Child benefit will increase by 50% and be payable until a child is 18, not 16

 - Rent rebates – abolished.
 Rents will be reduced in line with new affordable housing being created, thus this will no longer be needed.

 - HM Revenue and Customs will be run as a separate company, it will have an annual budget of £1 billion to run all of its operations

 - Child trust funds will be abolished.

 - Carers allowance will be revised to ensure that there are not fraudulent claims.
-Carers allowance does not apply to caring for someone who is clinically obese, this does not count as requiring care, it means the person needs a reduced-calorie diet.
+Carers allowance will no longer be eligible in order to care for someone who is obese, this does not count as requiring care, it means the person needs medical intervention to enforce a reduced-calorie diet.

 - Disability living allowance, capped at the same amount as minimum wage for a 37.5 hour working week.
 If there are living relatives then receipt of this living allowance will not be eligible.
 Person must live with relatives, who can claim carers allowance.

 - Employment and support allowance is abolished.
 Employers National Insurance payments are decreased to 4% per employee per month.